-Best apps for first-time iPhone owners
+Pick up your first iPhone?
+These are the must-have apps to download!

 1Password

-If this is your first smart phone, you'll quickly realize just how many passwords you'll need for different apps and websites.
+If this is your first smartphone, you'll quickly realize just how many passwords you'll need for different apps and websites.
 1Password stores those passwords for you, along with credit card information, profile data, and a whole lot more.
-The best part is, you will only have to actually remember the one password you use to log in.
-Even better, if your iPhone has Touch ID (iPhone 5s or newer), you can log in with your fingerprint.
+The best part is, you will only have to remember the one password you use to log in.
+Even better, if your iPhone has Touch ID or Face ID, you can log in with your fingerprint or face scan.
+I've been using 1Password for years, so I can definitely vouch that it is one of the best iPhone apps, and probably the most essential.

 Microsoft Office

 Word, Excel, PowerPoint (plus maybe OneNote and Outlook).
 These are the basic staples of the average computer-using human.
 There is a pretty good chance that you use one or all of these programs in your office environment.
-With Microsoft's Office 365 subscription, you can access all of your important files on your iPhone.
-Plus you can create, edit, and share documents on the go.
-It's a must have for most of us.
+With Microsoft's Office 365 subscription, you can access all of your essential files on your iPhone with this comprehensive app that includes Word, Excel, and PowerPoint in one place.
+Plus, you can create, edit, and share documents on the go.
+It's a must-have for most of us.

 Apple iWork

-Apple doesn't really call it "iWork" anymore, but it is the company's answer to Microsoft Office.
+If you're throwing out everything you knew about anything non-Apple, then iWork is your replacement productivity bundle.
+It's the company's answer to Microsoft Office.
 Pages, Numbers, and Keynote will get you the same results with a different interface.
 And, if your working companions are on Microsoft, it's no problem.
-You can export your documents in their counterparts.
-With iCloud, you can store all of your work in the cloud for easy access from any iOS device, or on the web, whether you are using a Mac or PC.
+You can export your documents to their counterparts.
+With iCloud, you can store all of your work in the cloud for easy access from any iOS device, or on the web, whether you use a Mac or PC.

 Music